JosePedroDias/oily/README.md

 ## TODO 🧑‍🍳

+- sound
+  - samples for
+    - digging dirt
-- procedural map
+    - placing dirt
+    - no more dirt to dig
-  - confirm oil starts not in/surrounded by cave (not REQUIRED)
+    - oil flowing
-  - more than one tower per player? (may be confusing)
+    - oil being captured
+- title screen
+- instructions?
 - eyecandy
+  - add a sky texture
   - use textures instead of solid colors for materials (https://love2d.org/wiki/love.graphics.polygon + texture vs surface stencil)
-  - add a sky texture
-  - zoom camera according to action
+  - close in camera according to action context
 - network
+  - for now 2 slots in a single channel/session. additional people wait for turn to enter
   - remove space btw cmd and args in netcode
-  - support multiple games in the same server?
-    - op1: above 2 players kicks client
-    - op2: above 2 players places client in channel 2, to play next
-      - will other players spectate or just wait?
-    - accept players above 2?
-- playability
-  - eventual support for more than 2 players? (server-side already works I guess)
-- title screen
 - detect game overs
   - player between oil
   - no more holes (player spent theirs and oil filled map holes)
+- procedural map
+  - confirm oil starts not in/surrounded by cave (not REQUIRED)
+  - more than one tower per player? (may be confusing)

 ## Credits 😅